Lamarck's Angelfish

 Foods and Feeding

 It is important that you feed angelfish a variety of good foods; all kinds of live, frozen, and prepared formula foods.
 Best to feed small amounts two to three times a day times a day.
 You can offer finely chopped fresh shrimp and fish, frozen brine shrimp and frozen foods that have spirulina.
 A good formula that can be made at home consists of mussels, shrimp, squid, and spinach.
 There are also several good commercial foods available including Formula II and Angel Formula.
 Live brine shrimp or black worms and mysis shrimp can be given on occasion.
+It is best to feed small amounts two or three times per day.
 Higher temperatures may make feeding them several times a day necessary.

 • Live foods (fishes, shrimps, worms): Some of Diet - Live foods can help illicit a feeding response, and can also be offered as a treat occasionally.